-Task To install the generic scan-agent plugin on the Team City build agent, do the following:

-- 1. Download and extract the contents of the CodeInsightversionPlugins.zip file, as described in the previous section, Downloading Plugins. - 2.
-Locate the code-insight-agent-sdk-generic-plugin/generic-plugin-binary folder, and copy it to the TeamCity build agent. - 3.
-On the Team City build agent, update the following to match your environment: - The codebase root: - SET ROOT\PATH=C:\Codebase\output - The bin folder location for the generic scan-agent plugin: - cd C:\agent\GenericScanPlugin\example\bin
+Task То To install the generic scan-agent plugin on the Team City build agent, do the following: 1.
+Download and extract the contents of the CodeInsight version Plugins.zip file, as described in the previous section, Downloading Plugins.
+2. Locate the code-insight-agent-sdk-generic-plugin/generic-plugin-binary folder, and copy it to the TeamCity build agent.
+3. On the Team City build agent, update the following to match your environment: • The codebase root: SET ROOT_PATH=C:\Codebase\output cd C:\agent\GenericScanPlugin\example\bin